-Writing a story is time consuming… at least it is to write a good story.
+Writing a story is time-consuming… at least it is to write a good story and one that’s not AI created.

 I’m sure there are writers today who sit down and write a story in a day, but I’m talking about doing it right.

-This is especially true of writing for children.
+And doing it right is especially important when writing for children.

 It’s so important to know the rules.
 Know what the standard industry guidelines are and adhere to them.